 At YES Prep Northside, over 35 families suffered significant damage or loss due to the storm.
-“We had families living in houses that had no ceilings and walls or sleeping on concrete floors,” said Sh’Nay Ballard, Student Support Counselor at YES Prep Northside.
-In the aftermath of the storm, campus staff surveyed families about the damage, visited homes, and reached out directly to families who were hesitant to come forward.
+“We had families living in houses that had no ceilings or sleeping on concrete floors,” said Sh’Nay Ballard, Student Support Counselor at YES Prep Northside.
+In the aftermath of the storm, campus staff surveyed families about the damage, visited homes, and reached out directly to those who were hesitant to come forward.

 “We’re really working to ensure that families’ needs are met.
 [The grandmother] is so excited to be in a rental home and have some stability,” said Ballard.